-b) Capital Enhancements
+a) Capital Enhancements

 The Council received specific funding from the Province to replace aging equipment and acquire enhanced equipment.
 All purchases were fully funded.
+The revenue related to this funding was fully recognized as at March 31, 2016.

-c) Wheat DNA Project
+b) Wheat DNA Project